conorriches/website/content/blog/birdwatching.md

 ## Project overview
 ![A bluetit, caught with the Raspberry Pi HQ camera](../images/birdwatching/blue.jpg)

-We are going to use a Raspberry Pi with an HQ Camera, paired with TensorFlow Lite machine learning to identify when there's a bird infront of the camera, and take a photo when it sees one.
+We are going to use a Raspberry Pi with an HQ Camera, paired with TensorFlow Lite machine learning to identify when there's a bird in front of the camera, and take a photo when it sees one.

 The camera should be facing something like a birdbath, feeder, or table where birds are likely to visit when left alone.

-We are going to use the new [libcamera](https://www.raspberrypi.com/documentation/accessories/camera.html#libcamera-and-libcamera-apps) stack - so make sure you have a recent version of Raspberry Pi OS installed and everyting is up to date.
+We are going to use the new [libcamera](https://www.raspberrypi.com/documentation/accessories/camera.html#libcamera-and-libcamera-apps) stack - so make sure you have a recent version of Raspberry Pi OS installed and everything is up to date.

 <div style="clear:both"></div>